.220 Swift: Hunting controversy

 The Swift remains a controversial deer caliber.
-Its use is prohibited in some US states and also in the much of Europe, including England, Wales and Northern Ireland for large deer such as red, sika and fallow, but two-thirds of the United States, such as Minnesota, Idaho and Montana, currently allow smaller caliber rounds like the .220 Swift to be used, and it is perfectly legal on game in New Zealand and Australia.
+Its use is prohibited in some US states and much of Europe, including England, Wales and Northern Ireland for large deer such as red, sika and fallow, but two-thirds of the United States, such as Minnesota, Idaho and Montana, currently allow smaller caliber rounds like the .220 Swift to be used.
+It is legal for use on game in New Zealand and Australia.

-In the cartridge's early days in the 1930s, its killing power on large ungulates was extolled by famous Scottish red deer stalker W. D. M. Bell as well as Alaskan wildlife control officer Frank Glaser.
+In the cartridge's early days in the 1930s, its killing power on large ungulates was extolled by famous Scottish hunter W. D. M. Bell for stalking red deer as well as Alaskan wildlife control officer Frank Glaser.
 This was attributed by gun writers to massive hydrostatic shock waves set up in the animal's body by the impact of the very high-velocity bullet.
 However, Bell considered the Swift to be a risky cartridge for the normal heart or lung shot, as the light high velocity bullet was liable to break apart if it hit large bones.
 When hunting red deer he almost exclusively shot for the neck.

 Critics of the Swift have maintained that the light, 50 or 55 gr, bullet leaves an inadequate margin for error in bullet placement for the average deer shooter's skills, and thus invites wounding, which would have otherwise been avoidable.
 There is, however, little debate about the Swift's proven effectiveness on small deer species, such as roe, provided very fast-fragmenting "varmint"-type bullets are not used.

 Most factory Swift rifles come with a fairly slow twist-rate such as 1–12 or 1–14 inch, designed to stabilize the lighter bullets popular in varmint hunting.
 Custom Swifts can have faster twist-rates such as 1–9 inch allowing them to stabilize heavy bullets, including those with a construction suitable for larger game.

 P. O. Ackley maintained that the .220 Swift was a fine round for medium-large game and used it extensively, for example when culling wild burros in the American West.

 Famous Alaskan wildlife control officer Frank Glaser also utilized the caliber extensively on all sorts of big game, including moose, caribou, Dall sheep and wolves.
 Glaser claimed that with lung shots the Swift would produce more instantaneous kills than any other cartridge he had ever used.
 He considered the light 48 grain bullet inadequate against grizzly bears though, and although he killed several with the Swift, on one occasion it took eleven shots to put down a sow that had attacked him.